— Posted by John (August 24, 2006 at 4:59 pm)

 The Fertility Gap, indeed.

 This entry is filed under Abortion, Contraception, Culture Wars, Overpopulation Myth.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.